 Ways to Find Out List of All Open Ports in Linux

-The ports are categorized by the range of port number as follows:
+The ports are categorized by the range of port numbers as follows:

-- From 0 to 1023: These ports are known as the Well-known ports.
+- From 0 to 1023: These ports are known as well-known ports.
 These ports can only be used by system (or root) processes or by programs executed by privileged users.

 Now let’s see how to find out the list of open ports in the Linux systems.

 There are three ways by which we can find the list of open ports on the Linux system.
 Let’s see them one by one.